Artan History, Family Crest & Coats of Arms

 Early History of the Artan family

 This web page shows only a small excerpt of our Artan research.
-Another 71 words (5 lines of text) covering the years 1843, 1307, 1392, 1452, 1542, 1583, 1537, 1608, 1523, 1570, 1558, 1636 and 1691 are included under the topic Early Artan History in all our PDF Extended History products and printed products wherever possible.
+Another 71 words (5 lines of text) covering the years 1843, 1307, 1392, 1452, 1542, 1583, 1545, 1563, 1537, 1608, 1523, 1570, 1558, 1636 and 1691 are included under the topic Early Artan History in all our PDF Extended History products and printed products wherever possible.

 Artan Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Artan include Ardern, Arden, Arderne, Adron, Harden, Ardin and many more.

 Early Notables of the Artan family (pre 1700)

 Notables of the family at this time include John Arderne (1307-1392), an English surgeon and one of the first of his time to devise workable cures.
 Some describe him as England's first surgeon.
 Robert Arden was executed in 1452 for supporting the uprising of Richard, Duke of York.

-Edward Arden (1542?-1583)...
-Another 80 words (6 lines of text) are included under the topic Early Artan Notables in all our PDF Extended History products and printed products wherever possible.
+Another 107 words (8 lines of text) are included under the topic Early Artan Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Artan family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Artan or a variant listed above: Robert Arden, who settled in Virginia in 1638; James Ardin, who landed in North America in 1690; Robert Ardern, who came to Philadelphia, Pennsylvania in 1758.